helixml/docs/content/helix/develop/apps/index.md

 ### Knowledge

-"Knowledge" is a new feature of Apps that allow you to incorporate sources of knowledge.
+"Knowledge" is a new feature of Helix Apps that allows you to incorporate sources of knowledge.
 Initially we support scraping websites but the intention is to allow users to connect all of their knowledge sources (e.g. document repositories, S3 buckets, Google Drives, etc).

 ![Adding knowledge to your Helix App](knowledge.png)

 To get started, add a website and a scrape interval.

-An equivalent `yaml` might look like:
+An equivalent YAML might look like:

 ```yaml
 # helix_docs.yaml